RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/LoadSpriteSheet.md

 # LoadSpriteSheet

 ## Description
-Loads a Sprite Sheet and assigns the id to `object.spritesheet`.
-The spritesheet must be in GIF format.
+Loads a spritesheet and assigns the ID to `object.spritesheet`.
+The spritesheet must be a GIF file.

 ## Parameters
 - `path`
 The file path to load the sprite sheet from, relative to `Data/Sprites/`.